droq-ai/dfx-base-node-template-py/README.md

 1. Complete your node development
 2. Configure [node.json](docs/node-configuration.md) with your node metadata
-3. Build and publish Docker image using [Docker Publishing](docs/docker-publishing.md)
-4. Register your node in [droq-node-registry](https://github.com/droq-ai/droq-node-registry) to appear on [directory.droq.ai](https://directory.droq.ai)
+3. Register your node in [droq-node-registry](https://github.com/droq-ai/droq-node-registry) to appear on [directory.droq.ai](https://directory.droq.ai)

 ## Configuration